Access keys | Skip to primary navigation | Skip to secondary navigation | Skip to content | Skip to footer |

 Enter each student according to:

-Please refer to the individual needs category sections for entering part-time ESL, Indigenous, SWD, Students from isolated zones and boarding students.
+Please refer to the individual needs category sections for entering part-time ESL, Indigenous, Students from isolated zones and boarding students.

 screen shot